lineality/Online_Voting_Using_One_Time_Pads/README.md

 e.g.,
 - the number of the option-choice and perhaps
 - a first/last letter in the candidate's name (which could also serve as a check, similar to an empty choice check, if the name-letter does not agree with the number option).
-(also a check against vote left empty?)
+(also a check against a vote left empty?)
 Note: Write-in may be an issue for the truncated ballot.

 #### Note: Ways to make sure a one-time-pad is not being used a 2nd time...a log of already used one-time-pads to check against...?...or a small hash?